Appearance

 You can score points in more than one activity.
 For you to get the standard rate, you must score at least 8 points in total for the relevant activities.
 To receive the enhanced rate you have to score at least 12 points in total.

-If an assessor asks you to attend an assessment it is very important that you attend a face-to-face consultation.
+If an assessor asks you to attend an assessment it is very important that you do so.
 If you do not do this and do not have a good reason (good cause) then this could mean that your claim for PIP is rejected.

-We've put together a factsheet of top tips to help you prepare for your face to face assessment:
+We've put together a factsheet of top tips to help you prepare for your assessment:

 How PIP affects you if you receive DLA